-Unlike traditional degrees, apprentices are nominated by employers, who will pay their salary and academic fees, rather than applying as individuals.
-Students must meet the same entry requirements as students coming through traditional routes.
-We have apprenticeship partnerships with PwC and several local NHS trusts.
+Unlike traditional degrees, apprentices are nominated by employers, who will pay their salary and training costs, rather than applying as individuals.
+We have apprenticeship partnerships with with a large number of public and private sector organisations, including PwC and several local NHS trusts.

-As an employer you can invest your apprenticeship levy to develop the skills of your workforce through flexible programmes which target business priorities.
-The University is registered to offer apprenticeships to levy-paying organisations, ie those with an annual payroll of £3 million or more.
+As an employer you can invest your apprenticeship levy or take advantage of the Government co-investment scheme to develop the skills of your workforce through flexible apprenticeship programmes which target business priorities.

 In compliance with the Education Skills Funding Agency (ESFA) apprenticeship funding rules, we have published the University of Leeds rationale for subcontracting within apprenticeship programmes (PDF).